 The rotator cuff is a group of muscles deep in the shoulder joint.
 If you’ve ever injured your shoulder, it was probably this group of muscles.
 Their role is to keep your arm bone in your shoulder socket during motion – pretty important stuff!
 They’re very important for stabilizing the shoulder joint.
 These external rotations will help your shoulder stability, whether you’ve had a prior shoulder injury or not.

 Sit on one half of the exercise band and hold the other end with your opposite hand.
 Bring the lower half of your arm out as far as you can to the side.
-Keep your shoulder down and ensure elbow stays in by your side as you bring the arm to the side.
+Keep your shoulder down and ensure your elbow stays by your side as you bring the arm to the side.
 The wrist stays straight and strong.

 Exercise band workouts: Seated pull backs – upper back